 West Coast Road Trip (continued)

-Portland’s International Rose Test garden isn’t like anything I’ve ever seen before.
+Portland’s International Rose Test Garden is different than most other public gardens.
 It’s primary purpose is as a testing ground for new rose varieties and it is the oldest rose testing program of it’s kind in the United States.
-They care for over 10,000 plants of 500 varieties.
+The Garden cares for over 10,000 plants of 500 varieties.
 For almost one hundred years, the city of Portland, Oregon is the only North American city to give an award for new breeds of roses, the “Gold Medal” rose award.
 Portland’s nickname is actually “The City of Roses”.

 Test Garden Concept